jaimetur/PhotoMigrator/help/1-command-line-syntax.md

 ---------------------------------
 Following arguments allow you to interact with Google Photos Takeout Folder.
 In this mode, you can use more than one optional arguments from the below list.
-If only the argument -gtif, --google-takeout-input-folder <TAKEOUT_FOLDER> is detected, then the Tool will use the default values for the rest of the arguments for this extra mode.
+If only the argument -gtProc, --google-takeout-to-process <TAKEOUT_FOLDER> is detected, then the Tool will use the default values for the rest of the arguments for this extra mode.